Fake: CBSE has not recommended online exam through this app

 New Delhi, June 02: There is a claim that the CBSE has directed schools to conduct online exams by purchasing an application developed by V H Softwares.

-It is also further claimed that the CBSE has appointed Dr. Sahil Gehlot as the OSD for this purpose.
+It is also further claimed that the CBSE has appointed Dr Sahil Gehlot as the OSD for this purpose.

 Fake: NSA Doval has written no such letter on the Indo-China standoff